 Female hair loss can be caused by different factors.
 Female pattern hair loss is the most common cause with over 50% of females suffering from hair loss by the time they reach 50 years old.
 In this blog we explain this common condition and what can be done to treat it.

 Female Pattern Hair Loss

-Similar to male pattern hair loss, females can suffer hair loss as a result of dihydrotestosterone (DHT).
-However the pattern of hair loss in females differs from males.
+Similar to male pattern baldness, females can suffer hair loss as a result of dihydrotestosterone (DHT).
+However, the pattern of hair loss in females differs from males.
 Unlike males, females suffer generalised thinning of their hair at the top of the head or crown.
-This is best summarised in the Ludwig scale of female patterned hair loss (picture below).
+This process can cause moderate to severe hairline and crown hair loss if not treated.
+It is best summarised in the Ludwig scale of female patterned hair loss (picture below).

 What causes female pattern hair loss?

 Both males and females seem to be affected by dihydrotestosterone when it comes to hair loss.
 However, the way in which hair loss happens is different.
 In females you will find your hairs become progressively thinner over time with not much hair actually falling out.
 This mainly affects the top of the head as you can see from the picture above.
 As the hair thins out you can start to see more of the scalp giving the appearance of baldness.

 Dihydrotestosterone works by acting at the hair follicles, making the hairs weaker and causing the follicles to shrink.
 In some cases, the lifecycle of these hair follicles can also change and the follicles die earlier causing baldness.

 In most cases hair thinning (female pattern baldness) is a natural ageing process, however in some women thinning may start in their 20s with thinning becoming noticeable in their 40s.
 Some female hair loss sufferers may also have hair recession at the front of their head too.